scaredyfish/blender-rhubarb-lipsync/README.md

 ![Options panel](img/panel.PNG)

-Click the Rhubarb Lip Sync button and wait for the process to complete.
+In pose mode, select the bones you want to keyframe, then click the Rhubarb Lip Sync button and wait for the process to complete.
 There is no progress indicator yet, but your keyframes will appear when the process is complete.